CS 725/825 Computer Networks, IT 725 Network Technology

 Programming assignment:

 1. (50 points) The goal of this assignment is to study the latency overhead introduced by various protocols.
-The assignment focusses on a simple request/response transaction implemented using various protocols and, specifically, on the question of how many network round-trip times (RTTs) does it take to complete such a transaction.
-While other components contribute to the overall transaction latency, RTT tends to dominate, and it is typically out of our control.
-This question can be answered by analyzing the protocols in question, however, in this assignment you are expected to study it experimentally.
-You will implement a system consisting of a client making a simple request to a server, the server responds with some arbitrary data, the client receives it, and measures, as precisely as possible, the time the entire transaction took, i.e., including, if applicable, the time it took to establish and close the connection.
+The assignment focuses on a simple request/response transaction implemented using various protocols and, specifically, on the question of how many network round-trip times (RTTs) does it take to complete such a transaction.
+While other components contribute to the overall transaction latency, RTT tends to dominate.
+This question can be answered by analyzing the protocols in question; however, in this assignment, you are expected to study it experimentally.
+You will implement a simple client-server system using different protocols.
+In every case, the client makes a simple request to a server, the server responds with a small amount of arbitrary data, the client receives it, and measures the time the entire transaction took, i.e., including, the server processing time and, if applicable, the time it took to establish and close the connection.

-2. Experiment with five protocols: ICMP, UDP, TCP, TLS, HTTP, and HTTPS.
 Both request and response should be no more than a few tens of bytes in length, not including the protocol overhead.
 For all protocols except for ICMP (use ping for that), you need to write both client and server side.
 It is fine to use libraries for TLS/HTTP/HTTPS.
-For the HTTP/HTTPS server you may want to consider using node.js or Flask but other libraries are perfectly fine.
+For the HTTP/HTTPS server, you may want to consider using node.js or Flask, but other libraries are perfectly fine.
 TLS and HTTPS experiments require that you generate your own self-signed (not backed by a recognized CA) certificate (see Question 5 in the previous assignment).
 Most HTTPS client libraries will require extra steps to confirm that it is fine to accept a self-signed certificate.
 Ignore internet posts that state that accepting self-signed certificates in your program is wrong.
-They are correct with respect to production code, however, here we are dealing with experiments in a closed environment.
+They are correct with respect to production code; however, here we are dealing with experiments in a closed environment.

 The links are configured with private IP addresses, make sure that you send your test traffic over them and not over the public interfaces rb1.cs.unh.edu and rb2.cs.unh.edu.
 Standard development tools are installed there.
 Accounts are being set up for all students in the course with the same username as you have on Agate but with a different password.
 Your username and password has been stored in your home directory on Agate in file cs725.info, cs825.info, or it725.info, depending on the course you are registered for.
 The servers do not mount your Agate filesystem.
 The best way to keep your code in sync between your development environment and both machines is to use git and create multiple clones of your repository.

 How exactly you set up the experiments is up to you.
-You do not have to run the experiment on all links but the choices that you make should not be arbitrary.
-Your submission should include a brief justification of the experiment design decisions.
-Each of the experiments must be repeated a sufficient number of times so that the collected results are statistically significant.
+You do not have to run the experiment on all links, but the choices that you make should not be arbitrary.
+You can use one link to run your experiment and another one to verify your answer.
+Your submission must include an explicit answer to the question of how many network round-trip times (RTTs) it takes to complete such a transaction.
+You should include a brief justification of the experiment design decisions.

 Submission instructions: